 - Reset → Erase All Content and Settings.

 Your iPhone can slow down for multiple reasons, but it’s usually possible to give it a speed boost with the tips mentioned above.
 In case nothing works for you, contact Apple Support for further assistance.
-Let us know in the comments below if you’re looking for any other iPhone tips.
+Let me know in the comments below if you’re looking for any other iPhone tips.

 You may also read here: